Bones are found in almost all parts of your body. We have about 206 bones in the human skeleton.

 - Stretch one leg back until you are resting on your toes.

-- Raise that leg upwards until your heels touch your buttocks and go back to starting position.
+- Raise that leg upwards until your heels touch your buttocks and go back to the starting position.

 - Repeat that process ten times and do the same to the other leg.